They then sent emails to AOL members that had hiking or backpacking in their

 Over the years I got better at backpacking.
 The Rag Tag Rangers would go onto hike over 500 miles spread among 50 plus hikes in 4 different states.
 The hikes would be anywhere from a day hike to a week long backpacking trip.
 We had as many as 50 dues paying members at one point.
 One trip had 11 participants.
 In 1999 I took a 6 month sabatical from AOL and hiked the AT from GA to central VA.
 It was a lot of fun.

 We had people come and go over the years in the group.
 In the 2008-10 period participation dwindled down to 3 or 4 of us.
 We kept hiking in some really neat places.
 But it started being a drag just keeping it going for the sake of keeping it going.
 And we had all grown in different directions over the 15 years that we had been doing this.
 And we didn't get along as well as we used to.
 So in 2010, it was over.
 I didn't want to lead it anymore and no one else wanted to.
 So the Rag Tag Rangers then ceased to exist.
-I plan to re-post the majority of our trips on this site at some point.
-We had fantastic memories of good times in the past.
+I have re-posted the majority of our trips on this site.
+You may notice that the HTML on some of the early posts is a bit rough.
+I wanted to try and keep these trip logs exactly as they looked back in the mid to late 1990's.
+We all had fantastic memories of good times in the past.
 But it was time to move on.

 You may see some images on this site with the URL ragtag.org on them.
 This was the domain of the Rag Tag Rangers Outdoor Group.
 If you try to navigate to that domain now it will take you to a site that appears to be an association of progressive developers.
 I'm glad that they got this domain.